benoitboidin/ben_website.github.io/content/coco_format.md

 }
 ```

-Specific structure for object detection:
+And a task specific structure (here is object detection):

 ```json
 annotation{